theKashey/react-imported-component/README.md

 In 99.9% cases you will have only one "wave", and could loader reduce "waves" or not - does not matter.
 But in complex cases, you can have a lot of nested async chunks - then better to use loader which could handle it.

+#### React-Hot-Loader
+Very opinionated library.
+No loader __have__ to support it, as long this is altering the whole dev process and could not be repeated in production.

+#### Small Conclusion
+There is no "best" or "worst" loader.
+They all almost similar on front-end and could solve most SSR specific tasks.
+You are free to pick any.

 ## Licence
 MIT